 There’s an easy answer to the question “what to do with my belongings and keys when I go surfing, swimming or scuba diving?”: keep them in your room (safer option) or your car (hidden, of course).
 But then, where should you put your car keys while you are in the water?
 It can be tricky to find a place to hide your keys at the beach.

 I love snorkelling and scuba diving; it brings me a feeling of serenity.
 So I really do not want to worry about my keys when I’m in the water.
 I guess it’s the same when you’re surfing.
 I’m grateful we found an easy solution to keep our car key safe when we’re scuba diving and snorkelling.

 Solutions I’ve tried to keep my car keys safe when I’m in the water

 I’ve tried a few ways to keep my keys safe while snorkelling and scuba diving.

 Thieves are increasingly aware of the tricks to hide keys.
-So hiding them onshore, even when scuba diving in Australia, one of the safest countries out there, is not an option for me.
+So hiding them onshore, even when scuba diving in Australia, one of the safest countries I know, is not an option for me.
 The RACQ even urged Australians to be careful with their keys when they’re at the beach or surfing.

 I want to fully enjoy my time in the water without worrying about my keys.
-That’s why I also didn’t want to risk having the key with us in the water with a waterproof box* as it could get lost or flooded.
+That’s why I also didn’t want to risk having the key with us in the water in a waterproof box* as it could get lost or flooded.

 After a bit of research and asking many surfer friends, I’ve found the best solution for us to keep our car keys safe when snorkelling and scuba diving.
 It also works well for surfing.

-The key lock works perfectly for us to hide our keys at the beach.
-We both know the code to be able to access the car easily and we cannot lose it.
+The key lock* works perfectly for us to hide our keys at the beach.
+We both know the code to be able to access the car easily, and we cannot lose it.
 We attach it to our suspension spring in the car wheel.
 It’s both hidden and secure.
-Check it out on Amazon*.